-High-pressure impact sprinklers normally produce water pattern diameters in the range of 50 to more than 100 feet.
+High-pressure impact sprinklers normally produce water pattern diameters in the range of 50 to more than 100 feet (15 to 30 meters).
 Water application losses average 25 to 35 percent or more, depending on how much wind there is.
 Low-angle (i.e., 7 degrees) sprinklers somewhat reduce water loss and pattern diameter but do not significantly decrease operating pressure.